-3 Useful GUI and Terminal Based Linux Disk Scanning Tools
+3 Essential Linux Disk Scanning Tools (GUI and Terminal Based)

-In this article, we will review a mix of GUI and terminal based disk scanning utilities for Linux.
+In this article, we will review a mix of GUI and terminal-based disk scanning utilities for Linux.

 In case you notice any unusual behavior from a computer hard disk or a particular partition, one of the first things you can always investigate is filesystem inconsistency or errors and there is no other better utility for performing this other than fsck.